-Thus, the purpose of this is to the nature in which cults developed in the Achaean territories in Southern Italy, and to examine the character of the sanctuaries that were constructed shortly after the foundation of the Achaean settlements between the 8th and 7th centuries BCE.
+Thus, the purpose of this investigation is to inquire into the nature in which cults developed in the Achaean territories in Southern Italy, and to examine the character of the sanctuaries that were constructed shortly after the foundation of the Achaean settlements between the 8th and 7th centuries BCE.
 Evidently, the apoikiai in question were developed on a very clearly defined plan, and sanctuary construction was an integral factor in that process.
 One aspect that must be taken into consideration is that the colonies in Southern Italy lacked the cultural uniformity and ethnic history that contributed to the cohesive development of cities and sanctuaries on the mainland.
 As a result, questions are raised in regard to the purpose of cult practice in the colonies in Southern Italy, especially in the midst of colonization, as it is clear that the sanctuaries were not there only to supply the populations with places of worship, or to receive the favor of the gods.
-Instead, a suggestion can be made that they were used to delineate control, and oftentimes it is evident that sanctuaries, especially those constructed in the outlying territory, stood as buffers between rivaling populations. that the religious function was the political necessities that were by their construction.
-Furthermore, four case studies will be presented examine the process of development and the political setting that calls for the existence of these types of sanctuaries.
-By investigating the development of the territories of Sybaris, Metaponto, Croton and Poseidonia, , the function of
+Instead, a suggestion can be made that they were used to delineate control, and oftentimes it is evident that sanctuaries, especially those constructed in the outlying territory, stood as buffers between rivaling populations.
+Examination of the priorities behind the placement of these sites, and their functions, reveals that the religious function was as important as the political necessities that were fulfilled by their construction.
+Furthermore, four case studies will be presented: these examine the process of development and the political setting that calls for the existence of these types of sanctuaries.
+By investigating the development of the nonurban territories of Sybaris, Metaponto, Croton and Poseidonia, and the proliferation of sanctuaries in these areas, the function of the sanctuaries will be elucidated.